 While drowning in swimming pools gets significant attention, the fact is that more children and teens fatally drown in lakes, rivers, oceans, reservoirs and other types of open water.
-According to a new research report from Safe Kids Worldwide and Nationwide’s Make Safe Happen program, it’s important to be aware of, and talk to your children about, the following open water dangers:
+It’s important to be aware of, and talk to your children about, the following open water dangers:

 - Limited Visibility – Water in lakes and ponds can be murky, hiding hazards such as rocks, logs and uneven surfaces.
 Limited visibility can also make it difficult to see if a child falls in.
 If lifeguards are present, ask about the safest area to swim.
 When entering unfamiliar water, go in feet first and wade out slowly.